 However, if you are introducing your dog to others on walks, and your dog reacts with fear, you are moving too quickly.
 Keep her at a safe distance from the new stimulus and reward as she pays attention to you rather than the stimulus.
 If she does well at one distance, move closer.
 Allow her to sniff when she is ready.
 Reward during all socialization training.

-When training your 1-year-old dog, there are some basic steps you can take to improve success rate.
+When training your 1-year-old puppy, there are some basic steps you can take to improve success rate.
 One-year-old dogs have a lot of energy, so you will need to increase exercise before training sessions to improve focus.
 They also need consistency.
 If you occasionally reward behaviors, such as jumping, with attention, those behaviors will continue.

-If you have experience working with dogs, you may be able to train your dog alone.
+If you have experience working with dogs, you might be able to train your dog alone.
 However, 1-year-old dogs can have a lot of energy and be more difficult to train than a young puppy.
 Dog training classes provide an excellent place to practice commands with your dog around other dogs.
-In-home training with a professional trainer allows you the chance to work on your dog's issues in your home, where training is the most useful.
+However, in-home training with a professional trainer allows you the chance to work on your dog's issues in your home, where training is the most useful.

 Either way, comprehensive training cannot occur in an eight-week training class and doesn't end at one year old.
 Training is a lifelong commitment.
 You will have to do training refreshers throughout your dog's life.